Pinsplash/LineRunner/README.md

 # Line Runner
 This program takes a CSV input and turns it into an SVG line graph.
 Intended to be used for creating speedrun history graphs.
-This was used in the making of this video: _
+This was used in the making of [this video](https://www.youtube.com/watch?v=eAnzeWR2EKc).

 Making a speedrun history graph by hand is error-prone and time-consuming.
 Some errors existed in my graph for Half-Life.
 SVG (Scalable Vector Graphics) allows you to zoom in infinitely on your graph, eliminating any need to use pixelated images.